US Open: Savage Shinnecock humbles stars

 He made a birdie at the fifth and added fours pars to reach the turn in just three over.

 However, Woods dropped a shot at the short 11th and four-putted for a double-bogey six on the 13th.

 And when he sliced a drive into hay on the 14th it set in train another double bogey.
 All of a sudden the three-time US Open champion had plummeted to eight over, burned by three bad holes and a badly misfiring short game.

+"I drove it pretty darn good for most of the day," Woods told reporters.
+"Just never really took advantage of the opportunities.
+Making a triple and two doubles, not very good."

 McIlroy was certainly bloodied.
 The four-time major champion and 2011 US Open winner posted his highest ever score in majors -- relative to par -- with a 10-over round of 80.